Performing Proximity - "Learning To Fly"FQS, Vol 9, No 2 (2008): Performative Social Science

 In this paper I would like to address methodolical problems and approaches between biographical research and sociology of art.
 As part of my PhD research on public spheres, music and art scenes, I have conducted interviews with young female artists and HipHop artists in Prishtina, in Afghanistan with visual artists and curators, in South Africa (Durban) with artists, curators and Sociologists; in Germany with – among others – an Iranian female artist.
 For my research, I invite artists onto radio shows and conduct life-history interviews with them.
 In my subsequent analyses of these shows, I investigate their expression and creativity in how they use narratives as art forms.
 They create public spaces by narrating their own life story and/ or the story of their artwork.
 It is also possible to observe how artists reflect on the public sphere through talking about the public presentation of their art works, for example in exhibitions.

-A Critique of the Sociology of Art
+A Critique of the Sociology of Art“To see and to know life”

 “I pick the building that I want to live in – it's over there - I see the clouds that move across the sky – my building has every convenience” (Severine Hubbard)